 No. It is unlikely that the Sponsor will request USACE assistance in acquiring the real estate.
 The Sponsor maintains the professional capability to acquire the real estate required for the project and can reasonably obtain, if needed, contracting services from sources other than the Government.
-The Sponsor also has sufficient general and legal acquisition authority to acquire all the real estate required for the project.
-And, while the Sponsor lacks quick-take authority, the Project's two year acquisition schedule, which was coordinated with the Sponsor, allots sufficient time for real estate acquisition by the Sponsor.
+The Sponsor also has sufficient general and legal acquisition authority to acquire all the real estate required for the project, and the two year acquisition schedule, which was coordinated with the Sponsor, allots sufficient time for real estate acquisition by the Sponsor.
+Additionally, the Sponsor is entering into a sub-partnering agreement with the local municipality who will assist with real estate acquisition.